 6VAC15-40-405.
 Automated External Defibrillator (AED) – There shall be a minimum of one AED unit available in the facility.
 All security staff shall receive training in the operation of the unit.
 The supervising medical authority shall determine the number and location of AEDs based on the needs of the facility.
 The operation of the AEDs shall be inspected monthly or in accordance with the manufacturer’s recommendations; these inspections shall be documented.

-6VAC15-40-410.
+PRC Approved BLRJ Revision - 6VAC15-40-410.
 Inmate Medical Records – The medical record for each inmate shall be kept separate from other facility records and shall include the following:

 The completed screening form; and